mikokki/user-manager/README.md

 - **Admin**: Full access to create, update, and delete users
 - **Regular User**: Can view users and update their own profile

-### Dummy Users

-The setup script can optionally seed dummy users

 ## Environment Variables

 ### Server (.env)